lingeringsocket/shlurd/docs/readme.md

 ```

+You may also need to do this in cases where you use a name that I haven't
+heard of before.

 If you tell me that something **may** be a proper noun, then I will preserve
 its original meaning and try to disambiguate based on context: